Internet-Draft Mission AuthZEN August 2026

 5.5.
 Action Parameters and Parameter Digest

-When parameter binding is required for the requested action's class under [I-D.draft-mcguinness-mission-runtime], the PEP supplies:
+When parameter binding is required for the requested action's class under [I-D.draft-mcguinness-mission-runtime], the PEP supplies, in the AuthZEN action object's properties (action.properties), the following action-scoped members:

 parameters:

 CONDITIONAL.
 An object.
 When present, it MUST be the operation-profile-normalized parameter object ([I-D.draft-mcguinness-mission-runtime]): the same bytes the parameter_digest is computed over, so the PDP's recomputation matches.
 The shape is action-specific.
-The PEP MAY omit parameters and supply only parameter_digest where the raw values are sensitive (Section 13), but only when the PDP can still enforce the applicable parameter policy from the digest, supplied derived attributes, or local state.
-If the PDP needs raw parameter values to evaluate an applicable constraint and they are not supplied through an equivalent privacy-preserving form, it MUST deny with parameter_violation.
+The PEP MAY omit parameters and supply only parameter_digest where the raw values are sensitive ([I-D.draft-mcguinness-mission-runtime-evidence]), but only when the PDP can still enforce the applicable parameter policy from the digest, the supplied parameter_attributes, or local state.
+If the PDP needs raw parameter values to evaluate an applicable constraint and they are supplied through neither parameters nor the equivalent privacy-preserving parameter_attributes, it MUST deny with parameter_violation.

 parameter_digest: